delormev/db-queries/README.md

 ### Future improvements
 + Support for hosts/databases not present in .pgpass (automatically asks for password)
 + Support my MySQL
-+ Export config lines to their own queries.cfg file
++ Imporved support for Redshift by UNLOADING to s3.

 'k, bye.